-The Company currently markets a family of Internet-enabled device hardware reference designs, which are small computers that run standard operating systems, including Windows CE and Linux, and the Company's other software products.
-These reference designs are initially provided to original equipment manufacturers in "toolkit" form or small initial proto-type orders, with volume run-time licensing being generated once a product developed using a reference design is commercialized.
-The Company is currently working with leading chip manufacturers such as Intel Corporation and Hitachi America, Ltd. to prepare and customize these designs, which include:
+The Company currently markets a family of Internet-enabled intelligent hardware reference designs and development platforms, which are small computers that run standard operating systems, including Windows CE and Linux, and the Company's other software products.
+These reference designs and development platforms are initially provided to original equipment manufacturers in initial prototype orders, with volume run-time licensing revenue being generated once a product developed using a reference design or development platform is commercialized.
+The Company is currently working with leading chip manufacturers such as Intel Corporation, Motorola Inc. and Hitachi America, Ltd. to prepare and customize these designs, which include:

-- CerfBoard SA1110, a customizable Internet-enabled reference platform based on the 32-bit Intel Corporation, StrongARM RISC processor, with various memory configurations and several open standard data connectivity built-in ports including Ethernet, USB, Compact Flash, serial, and GPIO.
-The platform optionally supports a colour touch screen liquid crystal display and was released generally for Windows CE in November 1999 and for Linux in November 2000; - CerfBoard SH3 7708, a lower cost implementation than CerfBoard SA1110 based on a 32-bit Hitachi America, Ltd. SuperH RISC SH3 mircroprocessor.
-This version offers fewer peripherals and is best suited for lower cost, headless applications where basic Internet connectivity is sufficient, and was released generally for Windows CE in October 1998; - CerfPod, a comprehensive developer's kit for designing in-vehicle computers, web tablets and point-of-sale devices which comes complete with a 7.5" display, off-the-shelf embedded tools and multiple configuration options; - CerfCube, a high-performance, low-power gateway server for developing new internet devices or internet enabling existing equipment; and - CerfPDA, a comprehensive all-in-one solution for hand-held applications with a variety of communication and networking options including 802.11 b, GPRS, CDPD, GPS, Bluetooth, and LAN OEM modules.
+• CerfBoard SA1110 and CerfBoard PXA250, a customizable Internet-enabled reference platform based on the 32-bit Intel Corporation, StrongARM or PXA250 RISC processor, with various memory configurations and several open standard data connectivity built-in ports including Ethernet, USB, Compact Flash, serial, and GPIO.
+The PXA250 platform runs at 400Mhz, conforms to industrial temperature requirements and optionally supports a colour touch screen liquid crystal display and was released generally for Windows CE and Linux in 2002;

+- CerfBoard SH3 7708, a lower cost implementation than CerfBoard SA1110 based on a 32-bit Hitachi America, Ltd. SuperH RISC SH3 microprocessor.
+This version offers fewer peripherals and is best suited for lower cost, headless applications where basic Internet connectivity is sufficient, and was released generally for Windows CE in October 1998; - CerfPod, a comprehensive developer's kit for designing in-vehicle computers, web tablets and point-of-sale devices running either Windows CE or Linux and complete with a 7.5" display, off-the-shelf embedded tools and multiple configuration options available with a low cost SA1110 processor or high performance PXA250 processor; - CerfCube SA1110 and PXA250, a high-performance, low-power gateway server for developing new Internet devices or Internet enabling existing equipment; - CerfCruiser, a development platform consisting of customizable hardware and software designed specifically for the telematics market based on the high-performance PXA250, the platform provides a rich feature set which enables security, safety, navigation, and entertainment capabilities for in-vehicle applications; - CerfPDA, a comprehensive all-in-one solution for hand-held applications with a variety of communication and networking options including 802.11b, GPRS, CDPD, GPS, Bluetooth, and LAN OEM modules; - μEngine, a complete hardware and software single board computer, ideally suited for use in systems using Microsoft's Windows® CE and other operating systems.
+It contains all of the elements of the CPU subsystem including the microprocessor, RAM, flash memory, FPGA and support circuitry, all on an industry accepted form factor board; - μPCA, a baseboard that provides developers with a means of interfacing the μEngine to a PCI bus, and to use "off the shelf" PCI cards, such as graphics or Ethernet cards, to demonstrate new ideas and develop new products quickly and easily; and - $\mu NET$ , a means of interfacing the $\mu$ Engine to an Ethernet network which allows developers to develop and demonstrate new products.